Top 15 Signs of Steroid-Use (Science-Based)

 - Breast reduction

 - Adam’s apple (laryngeal prominence)

 There are however some female-friendly steroids that have a low virilization risk, such as Anavar and Primobolan.
 However, if high dosages are utilized or cycles become excessive, the above effects are still possible.

 13. Erectile Dysfunction

 Erection quality is likely to increase when taking steroids, due to large spikes in exogenous testosterone and nitric oxide production.
 However, as a steroid cycle reaches its latter stages and eventually ceases; ED is a common side effect, due to the shutting down of endogenous (natural) testosterone.

-Nandrolone-induced erectile dysfunction, or ‘deca dick’, as referred to in the bodybuilding community, is caused via the elevation of prolactin levels.
+Nandrolone-induced erectile dysfunction, or ‘Deca dick’, as referred to in the bodybuilding community, is caused by the elevation of prolactin levels.
 High amounts of prolactin can have a negative effect on libido and sexual desire/enjoyment (7).